yurikrupnik/all-in-one-client/README.md

 - Vue and angular.js onChange event works onBlur - new to vue and moved to react from angular 3 years ago.
 - Vue example does not have modal.
 - Angular example contains basic modal with the name and the id of the show.
-- On route change to redux, the screen does now update, refresh solves this.
+- On route change to redux, the screen does now update on change event, refresh solves this.

 #### Notes
 - This is React app, it runs react router to handle the urls.
 Angular.js and Vue are mounted into React.